StuartPearlman/Hashtaggregator/README.md

 ##App Origins
 Every week, Jimmy Fallon releases a hashtag to the public and selects the funniest tweets to be featured on The Tonight Show.
 Currently, selecting those tweets is delegated to a staff member or even an intern.

-This project sought to democratize and automate the process of streaming, ranking, and displaying these tweets.
+This project sought to democratize and automate the process of streaming, ranking, and displaying those tweets.

 ##Amazing Features
 * Lightening fast Node back-end
+* Change hashtags on the fly and watch the tweets stream in
 * Instantaneous search powered by Angular
 * Interactive map courtesy of Leaflet
 * Tweets turn orange on the map when they're red hot!